Soft and subspace robust multivariate rank tests based on entropy regularized optimal transport: Proposed multivariate ranks and tests of goodness-of-fit

-Recently projected Wasserstein distances or subspace-robust Wasserstein distances were proposed in \cite{paty2019subspace} for robustness to noise in computing the transport maps.
+Recently projected Wasserstein distances or subspace-robust Wasserstein distances were proposed (almost at the same time in different contexts) in \cite{paty2019subspace,niles2019estimation, deshpande2019max} for robustness to noise in computing the transport maps.
 This approach was recently exploited in \cite{wang2020two} for two-sample testing to address the diminishing power of the OT based tests in high-dimensions by finding an appropriate low-dimensional subspace to compare the two samples.
-In the present context, given two empirical distributions, $\mu_{m}^{\mathbf{X}}, \nu_{m}^{\mathbf{Y}}$, the projected Wasserstein-2 distance is defined as,
+In the present context, given two empirical distributions, $\mu_{m}^{\mathbf{X}}, \nu_{m}^{\mathbf{Y}}$, one may consider the following projected Wasserstein-2 distance is defined as,

-Motivated by these developments, here we propose the subspace robust versions soft rank energy, namely the projected soft rank energy statistics.
+Heuristically, we will assume that with high probability the projection will not change the weights of the empirical distribution.
+Therefore, the marginal constraint on the coupling in the inner minimum does not change with $\mathbf{U}$.
+Motivated by these developments, here we propose the subspace robust versions of soft rank energy, namely the projected rank energy statistics.